alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 #### 5.1.
 Data Classification

-- **Identify the data within your workload**: You need to understand the type and classification of data your workload is processing, the associated business processes, the data owner, applicable legal and compliance requirements, where it’s stored, and the resulting controls that are needed to be enforced.
+- **Identify the data within your workload**: You need to understand the type and classification of data your workload is processing, the associated business processes, the data owner, applicable legal and compliance requirements, where it’s stored, and the resulting controls that need to be enforced.
 - **Define data protection controls**: By using <kbd>resource tags</kbd>, separate AWS accounts per sensitivity, <kbd>IAM policies, Organizations SCPs, AWS KMS, and AWS CloudHSM</kbd>, you can define and implement your policies for data classification and protection with encryption.
 - **Define data lifecycle management**: Your defined lifecycle strategy should be based on sensitivity level as well as legal and organizational requirements.
 Aspects including the duration for which you retain data, data destruction processes, data access management, data transformation, and data sharing should be considered.
 - **Automate identification and classification**: Automating the identification and classification of data can help you implement the correct controls.
 Using automation for this instead of direct access from a person reduces the risk of human error and exposure.
 You should evaluate using a tool, such as <kbd>Amazon Macie</kbd>, that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.